 In this clinical course you will apply previously learned theoretical EEG concepts and skills on patients across the lifespan.
 You will become more independent in data attainment and pattern recognition in the clinical setting.
 You will provide EEG testing to patients with a range of neurological conditions, from simple to complex.
 You may also have the opportunity to observe advanced procedures in Nerve Conduction Studies, EMG and Evoked Potentials in the clinical setting and operating room.
-Must be taken pass/fail of ENDT 1850.
+Must be taken pass/

+Prerequisites: "C" or higher in PSYC 1110: Successful completion of ENDT 1850.
 Clear background check.
-Corequisites: ENDT 2010, ENDT 2030.
-Prerequisites/Corequisites: SPCH 1012

-Prerequisites: "C" or higher in PSYC 1110: Successful completion